standardhealth/cimpl-doc/docs/cimpl6Reference.md

 Only one parent class can be specified.
 Multiple inheritance is not supported.

 #### Inheritance Rules
-There are restrictions on inheritance that can be summarized by "Like inherits from Like":
+There are restrictions on inheritance that can be summarized as "like inherits from like":

 | Building Block| Can Only Inherit From |
 |----------|---------|